f4pga/f4pga-arch-defs/docs/source/getting-started.rst

 ``build/xc/xc7/tests/counter/counter_arty/artix7-xc7a50t-arty-swbut-roi-virt-xc7a50t-arty-swbut-test/top.bit``

 The loading proces may be different for every vendor.
-For convenience a target is provided for this purpose, e.g.:
+For convenience the ``prog`` targets are provided for this purpose, e.g.:

 .. code-block:: bash